-This book is about the need that each of us has to bring order to chaotic, busy, external lives because exterior busyness often results in an empty interior soul.
+This book is about the need each of us has to bring order to chaotic, busy, external lives because exterior busyness often results in an empty interior soul.
 The author writes, “There is a temptation to ignore the existence of our private world because it does not shout quite so loudly when neglected.
 It can be effectively shortchanged for large periods of time before it gives way to a sinkhole-like cave-in,” when the neglected private world can no longer hold the weight of our external worlds.

 Too many Christians are running on empty.
 Too many pastors are pumping from a dry soul.
 And the rest of us are just exhausted and forced to do the next thing that someone demands; whatever that happens to be.
 Too many lives are out of our control, and too many of us have suffered burnout unnecessarily.
 Gordon MacDonald was not immune.
 He experienced his own sinkhole.

 Drawing from extensive examples, the author explains how he, through trial and error, learned to bring his public and private worlds into order.
 He learned which spiritual disciplines deepened and enriched his daily relationship with Christ, and which work strategies carved out time for meaningful relationships with his family.
 His personality type didn’t make this easy for him, but he forced himself to do it anyway.

 The author’s experiences and timeless insights can help us learn to effectively deepen our relationship with Christ in the midst of demands that constantly pull us in different directions.
 Ordering Your Private World can help us to live a life that is devoted to Him in action because our hearts are devoted to Him in love.